Expium/web-forms-for-jira/readme.md

 This module uses AngularJS and Angular Messages to interact with the page.
 See the provided index.html for CDNs for both.

-To use this module with an Angular app, load it on the page, and then depend on the 'jiracreate' module.
-You can then use the inquiryForm element directive anywhere on the page.

-To use this module without Angular, load this script and its css on to the page, and use the inquiry-form element where ever you need this form.
+There are three pieces included in this library, a simple php proxy, an angular service and an angular directive.

+To use the proxy, simply serve it where your app can reach it from a server that supports php.
+Rename sample.jira-form-proxy-config.php to jira-form-proxy-config.php and change the settings to match your JIRA instalation and log folder.
+You can use your own proxy, we are simply providing this for convienience.

+To use the angular service, you will need to depend on the 'jiracreate' module and configure the 'JIRA' service.
+The available configuration methods are:

+    setJIRAIssueCreationPath - This sets the path on the JIRA server that creates the item.
+It defaults to '/rest/api/2/issue'.
+You will likely not need to change this setting

+    setServer - This sets the default server that is passed to the proxy as a query parameter.
+It has no default value.

+    setProxy - This sets the path to the proxy that will be used to pass the request on to JIRA. it defaults to '/jira-form-proxy.php?url=', the proxy that is provided with this library.

+The service has several methods that you can use to help talk to JIRA:
+    createIssue(summary, issueType, project) - creates an item skeleton, based on the parameters passed.
+    postItem = function (item, server, proxy) - Takes an object representing a new JIRA item and posts it to the proxy.
+If you configured setServer, the server param is optional.
+The proxy param is always optional.

+See sample-index-2.html for an example of using the service in this way.

+The final piece of this library is an angular directive.
+You can use it as part of an Angular application by depending on the jiraForm module, and then pass it either a string or an object via the config attribute.
+If the value passed is a string, it will look on the global scope for an object with that name, and use that as its configuration object.

+You can also use this directive on its own, outside of an angular app.
+You will still need to load angular and ng-messages on the page, but then you can simply use the directive as normal.
+The lib will look through your page for uses of the directive, and bootstrap an angular app there to support it.
+Note that using the directive in this way means that you must pass a string to the directive, and the config object must be on the global scope.
+See sample-index.html for an example of how to use the directive in this way.
+See below for more details on the directive configuration object.

-The configuration object:
+The directive configuration object:

-The configuration for this should be contained in an object.
+The configuration for the directive should be contained in an object.
 It is passed to the directive via the config attribute of the inquriy-form element.
 If a string is passed, the directive will look for an global variable with that name and use that.
-This is usefull if you are using this directive as a stand alone thing, without other Angular things.
+This is usefull if you are using this directive as a stand alone angular piece, without creating your own Angular app.
 This configuration object has many fields:

 title - A string that is the title that will appear at the top of the form